Asset Pricing in Pre-trained Transformer: Empirical results

 \subsection{Model performance of Transformer}

 Table~\ref{tab:model_perform511_ch3} shows the model performance of the proposed Transformer models and their benchmarks which encompass the three periods denoted as ‘1911’, ‘2112’ and ‘2212’ respectively.
-From the average OOS $R^2$ and MSE, the proposed Transformer models with different heads (Trans2 to Trans7) outperform the benchmark models (Trans1 and Trans8 to Trans10) in all periods.
-The advantages of the proposed models are significant, particularly during the extreme market fluctuations (sharp up-trend in ‘2112’ and sharp up-down fluctuation in ‘2212’).
-This means the proposed models show a great advantage in tolerating extreme market conditions.
+From the average OOS $R^2$ and MSE, the proposed Transformer models with different heads (P\_Trans\_H1 to P\_Trans\_H7) outperform the benchmark models (P\_Trans\_LNF and C\_Trans\_H1 to C\_Trans\_H4) in all periods.
+The advantages of the proposed models are significant, particularly during the extreme market fluctuations (sharp uptrend in ‘2112’ and sharp up-down fluctuation in ‘2212’).
+This means the proposed models have marked advantages in tolerating extreme market conditions.
 However, within each group, there are fewer differences shown between average OOS fitness indicators.
 This means that adding heads to attention layers helps but does not improve models’ fitness significantly.
-These indicators agree that Model Trans4, the proposed pre-trained Transformer with 3 attention heads, is the best-performing model in all periods.
-Interestingly, in all periods and within each group, the average OOS $R^2$ increases along with the head numbers, but it peaks at a point and then decreases.
-For example, in the proposed pretrained Transformer group, it peaks at 3 heads and in the standard Transformer group, it peaks at 2 heads.
+These indicators agree that Model P\_Trans\_H3, the proposed pre-trained Transformer with 3 attention heads, is the best-performing model in all periods.
+Interestingly, across all periods and within each group, the average OOS $R^2$ increases with head numbers, but it peaks and then declines.
+For example, in the proposed pre-trained Transformer group, it peaks at 3 heads and in the standard Transformer group, it peaks at 2 heads.
 This implies that there exists an optimal attention head number for Transformer models in a certain case.\\

-From the factor investing perspective, all models in different periods show significant and positive mean $\alpha$ values, which implies that the factor investing strategies based on Transformer models have stable long-term excess returns beyond the factors.
-This also challenges the Efficient Market Hypothesis (EMH) during the testing period.
+From the factor investing perspective, all models in different periods show significant and positive mean $\alpha$ values.
+The average positive residual $\alpha$ values provide strong evidence of market inefficiencies and excess predictability across the three periods.
+These anomalies suggest the existence of the traditional $\alpha$ and the uncaptured non-linear risk premiums, which is where factor investors can potentially benefit from.\\